godaddy/gasket/docs/upgrade-to-6.md

 ## Aligning Base Path Config

-Instead of using the `zone` config, we will now be using the `basePath` property, so as to keep in alignment with Next.js.
+Instead of using the `zone` config, we will now be using the `basePath` property, to keep in alignment with Next.js.

 Update property in `gasket.config.js`.